Former open-wheel ace Bob Muir passes away - Speedcafe

 “Our father, Robert “Bob” Muir has passed away aged 83.
 His greatest love was motor racing, and he lived a full and adventurous life.
 RIP Dad, now in heaven with his other great love, his little grand-daughter Maddie,” posted Danielle.

-The following is an extract of a Speedcafe.com interview conducted with Muir in 2011:
+The following is an extract from a Speedcafe.com interview conducted with Muir in 2011:

-Muir was hooked on open wheelers the moment he saw Sir Jack Brabham driving at his hometown track at Orange, NSW, it also helped that his father enjoyed his driving also.
+Muir was hooked on open-wheelers the moment he saw Sir Jack Brabham driving at his hometown track at Orange, NSW, it also helped that his father enjoyed his driving also.

-“My dad was a larrikin in the car, he was known as the fastest man in town,” Bob Muir explained to Speedcafe.com
+“My dad was a larrikin in the car, he was known as the fastest man in town,” Bob Muir explained.

 “The race track was at the airport at Orange, I remember seeing Sir Jack Brabham getting out of his REDeX Special.